raspberrypilearning/sense-hat-pong/worksheet.md

     def draw_ball():
     ```

-1. To begin with you can add a line of code to the function to draw the ball.
-It's position on the `x` axis will be the 0th item in the `ball_position` list.
-It's `y` position will be the 1st item in the `ball_position` list.
+1. To begin with you can add a line of code to the function to illuminate an LED.
+The position on the `x` axis will be the 0th item in the `ball_position` list.
+The `y` position will be the 1st item in the `ball_position` list.
 You can colour the ball anyway you like, but in this example it's blue (`0, 0, 255`)

     ``` python
     def draw_ball():